Why we Matter

 Increasing student service learning opportunities and related civic engagement

-We employed a human centered design process when designing and building our site.
+We employed a human centered design process in our work.

-We built our website open source for global scalability.
+We built our software open source for global scalability.

-During our research, we reviewed more than 15 existing apps and interviewed 50 local agencies in the Seattle region and found that:
+We reviewed more than 15 apps and interviewed 50 agencies in Seattle and found:

-Many large institutions, including the UW, have needs that are not fully addressed by existing apps or food recovery programs.
+Many institutions, including the UW, have needs that are not fully addressed by existing food recovery programs.

 Meal Matchup not only reduces food waste, protects the environment, fights against hunger, and streamlines efficiency of food recovery, but also offers a simple method for donating leftover food and provides students with community involvement opportunities.